siqi-wang915/siqi-wang915.github.io/_pages/about.md

 - *May 2025*: &nbsp;🎉🎉 I complete the paper about triply periodic minimal surface structure (TPMS) modeling method!
 - *Apr.
 2025*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
 - *Apr.
-2025*: &nbsp;🎉🎉 The paper about High-cycle fatigue life prediction from my friend Xiaodong Zhang is accepted by Reliability Engineering & System Safety!
+2025*: &nbsp;🎉🎉 The paper about high-cycle fatigue life prediction from my friend Xiaodong Zhang is accepted by Reliability Engineering & System Safety!
 - *Apr.
 2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
 - *Mar.
 2025*: &nbsp;🎉🎉 The paper about triply periodic minimal surface structure (TPMS) and bird strike is accepted by Aerospace science and technology!